Sovereign (British coin): Early years (1817–1837)

 When the sovereign entered circulation in late 1817, it was not initially popular, as the public preferred the convenience of the banknotes the sovereign had been intended to replace.
 Lack of demand meant that mintages dropped from 2,347,230 in 1818 to 3,574 the following year.
 Another reason why few sovereigns were struck in 1819 was a proposal, eventually rejected, by economist David Ricardo to eliminate gold as a coinage metal, though making it available on demand from the Bank of England.
 Once this plan was abandoned in 1820, the Bank encouraged the circulation of gold sovereigns, but acceptance among the British public was slow.
 As difficulties over the exchange of wartime banknotes were overcome, the sovereign became more popular, and with low-value banknotes becoming scarcer, in 1826 Parliament prohibited the issuance of notes with a value of less than five pounds in England and Wales.

-The early sovereigns were heavily exported; in 1819, Robert Peel estimated that of the some £5,000,000 in gold struck in France since the previous year, three-quarters of the gold used had come from the new British coinage, melted down.
+The early sovereigns were heavily exported; in 1819, Robert Peel estimated that of approximately £5,000,000 in gold struck in France since the previous year, three-quarters of the gold used had come from the new British coinage, melted down.
 Many more sovereigns were exported to France in the 1820s as the metal alloyed with the gold included silver, which could be profitably recovered, with the gold often returned to Britain and struck again into sovereigns.
 Beginning in 1829, the Mint was able to eliminate the silver, but the drain on sovereigns from before then continued.

 George III died in January 1820, succeeded by George, Prince Regent, as George IV.
 Mint officials decided to continue to use the late king's head on coinage for the remainder of the year.

 For King George IV's coinage, Pistrucci modified the George and Dragon reverse, eliminating the surrounding Garter ribbon and motto, with a reeded border substituted.
 Pistrucci also modified the figure of the saint, placing a sword in his hand in place of the broken lance seen previously, eliminating the streamer from his helmet, and refining the look of the cloak.